kernel528/Whack-A-Mole/README.md

 * TODO: Replace the default mouse pointer with mallet or similar like a bug swatter.
 * TODO: Update background game music to be more "cyber".
 * TODO: Add a random sprite for non-hacker which takes points away if hit.
+* TODO: Add form option for user to enter difficulty and then feed into game.

 The game designers have asked you to come up with a computer version of this game.
 They have provided some source code, but it still needs to be completed.
 You are encouraged to come up with an original visual design for this game or even change the theme.
 The game designers expect you to use the JavaScript, HTML, and CSS skills that you've learned in this program to give the game a unique feel.